At a glance.

 Researchers at Bitdefender have discovered a new backdoor used by the China-aligned threat actor Naikon.
 The backdoor, dubbed "Nebulae," appears to be "used as a measure of precaution to not lose the persistence in case any signs of infections gets detected."
 The threat actor has been targeting the military services of Southeast Asian countries:

 "During our investigation, we identified that the victims of this operation are military organizations located in Southeast Asia.
 The malicious activity was conducted between June 2019 and March 2021.
 At the beginning of the operation, the threat actors used Aria-Body loader and Nebulae as the first stage of the attack.
 From our observations, starting with September 2020, the threat actors included the RainyDay backdoor in their toolkit.
 The purpose of this operation was cyber-espionage and data theft."

 Recorded Future's Gemini Advisory reports that five online ordering platforms have been breached, exposing customer information from hundreds of restaurants.
 The stolen data include 343,000 payment cards, which have surfaced for sale on the dark web.
 The researchers explain:

-"Two of the platforms — Food Dudes Delivery and Grabull — operate as additional third-party ordering infrastructure for hundreds of participating restaurants to complement the restaurant’s infrastructure, like regional versions of popular services such as Grubhub and DoorDash.
+"Two of the platforms — Grabull and another that Gemini will not name at this time — operate as additional third-party ordering infrastructure for hundreds of participating restaurants to complement the restaurant’s infrastructure, like regional versions of popular services such as Grubhub and DoorDash.
 In this second model, any of the restaurants that saw orders placed through the platforms would have indirectly had payment card data stolen as a result of the infection.
 The median prices of the stolen records from all 5 platforms offered for sale on the dark web ranged from $5-$10 depending on the breached online ordering platforms, and they primarily affected US-based banks."